 With a budget of $12 million, Jaws was produced by the team of Richard Zanuck and David Brown, whose later credits include The Verdict (1982), Cocoon (1985) and Driving Miss Daisy (1989).
 Filming, which took place on Martha’s Vineyard, Massachusetts, was plagued by delays and technical difficulties, including malfunctioning mechanical sharks.

 Jaws put now-famed director Steven Spielberg on the Hollywood map.
-Spielberg, largely self-taught in filmmaking, made his feature-length directorial debut with The Sugarland Express in 1974.
+Spielberg, largely self-taught in filmmaking, made his major feature-length directorial debut with The Sugarland Express in 1974.
 The film was critically well-received but a box-office flop.
-Following the success of Jaws, Spielberg went on to become one of the most influential, iconic people in the film world, with such epics as Close Encounters of the Third Kind (1977), Raiders of the Lost Ark (1981), ET: the Extra-Terrestrial (1982), Jurassic Park (1993), Schindler’s List (1993) and Saving Private Ryan (1998).
-E.T., Jaws and Jurassic Park rank among the 10 highest-grossing movies of all time.
-In 1994, Spielberg formed DreamWorks SKG, with Jeffrey Katzenberg and David Geffen.
-The company has produced such hits as American Beauty (1999), Gladiator (2001) and Shrek (2001).
+Following the success of Jaws, Spielberg went on to become one of the most influential, iconic directors in the film world, with such epics as Close Encounters of the Third Kind (1977), Raiders of the Lost Ark (1981), ET: the Extra-Terrestrial (1982), Jurassic Park (1993), Schindler’s List (1993) and Saving Private Ryan (1998).
+E.T., Jaws and Jurassic Park rank among the highest-grossing movies of all time.